 Dark blue is Skyy vodka, a certain brand of (terrible) prosecco, a vase I found at the thrift store for $3, and a bottle of mineral water.

 Green comes from beer bottles (Clausthaler near-beer) and certain red wine bottles (not the brownish green, the lighter green), and an olive oil bottle.
-Light blue is Bombay Sapphire gin.

 Clear, well, clear glass bottles are found anywhere and everywhere -- white wine, "pink" wine (rose), vodka, gin, sparkling water...